By Valerie Coffey

 So I was surprised to get a call from Mitch around 1:45 pm from a strange number.
 He was excited to have discovered the Oregon Dunes National Recreation Area on the coast near Coos Bay and was hoping he could drag me away to spontaneously rent All-Terrain Vehicles (ATVs) to explore the dunes.
 ATVs are low-slung, gas powered vehicles with four big knobby wheels.
 I hesitated.
 ATVing doesn’t interest me much, and I had more work to do.
 But he was so enthusiastic.
 I didn’t want him to have to do it alone, or decide not to do it because of me.

 We picked out motorcycle helmets.
-Billy showed us how to operate the ATVs.
+Billy Bob showed us how to operate the ATVs.

 And we were off.
+We followed a dirt road for a mile or so and skirted some mud puddles.
 When we reached the dunes, we had to power full-throttle directly up the side of a huge, steep, sand mountain.
-We turned sideways at the top, along the ridge as Billy had instructed.
+We turned sideways at the top, along the ridge as Billy Bob had instructed.
 But the dunes in this part of the park were empty of other riders.
 There was no danger of hitting someone coming up the other side.

 At the top, the ride down was steep.
 Scary steep.
 We did this a couple of times, with me always looking for the easier, less steep passage.

-After about maybe ten minutes, my ATV got stuck in some deep sand on a pitch between two sixty-foot-high dunes, pinned beside a pine tree with the weight of the ATV sliding sideways into them.
+After about maybe ten minutes, I was trying to traverse a big hill sideways, but failing.
+My ATV slipped sideways down a slope and got stuck in some deep sand on a pitch between two mountainous dunes.
+The ATV slid until it was pinned at a steep pitch against a big pine tree with the weight of the ATV sliding sideways into it.
 My two rear wheels were quickly up to the axle in sand.
 Mitch came over to help me and it took both of us about 10 minutes to get it unstuck, “heaving” and “ho-ing” –it was extremely heavy; together we could only lift it about an inch — and throttling, the back wheels throwing moist sand into our faces and up over our shoulders.
 Lovely.

 “This is scary,” I said to Mitch, looking up the next hill.
+Every direction was a slope to conquer.
 I could see no tracks to follow, no other ATVers around, no “easy path.”
 Just more of this.

 I followed Mitch a short distance until he turned to ascend straight up a rather high dune.
 It was a gutsy move.
 Brave.
 I didn’t have the stomach for it, so I went around the dune to the right, looking for a way around it.
 On the other side of the dune, Mitch and I were separated by a stand of trees that stretched as far as I could see up and down the next set of dunes.

 I went a little further, looking for Mitch to see if he would be coming from the far side.
 I waited.
 “Maybe I should go back and follow him or we’ll get too far apart,” I thought.
 I waited some more.
 I didn’t want to go back and have to follow him up that big dune.
-I was afraid of the steepness of these hills.
+The steepness of these hills had already gotten me pinned against a tree.
 But after Mitch didn’t appear from the dunes in front of me, I figured he was probably doubled back and coming after me, so I turned back to meet him.

 When the big dune loomed ahead of me, I successfully maneuvered around it to the left, but I didn’t see Mitch.
 I went a little further – are those his tracks? – and came over a rise and heard a long and high shout to my left.
-I could see someone – was that him? – over the next hill, waving with his hands in the air.
-He was walking, slowly, no ATV in sight.
+I could see someone – was that him? – over the next hill, walking on the sand, waving with his hands in the air.
+He was walking slowly, no ATV in sight.
 Something was wrong.

 Mitch had powered full-throttle over a little hill about 8 feet high, over which he could see no other riders.
 But the problem was, the other side of this seemingly small dune was a steep drop off.
 The moment he saw it, he knew he was in trouble.